JAMESMTL/snippets/bnx2x/untangle/README-dkms.md

 2 = SFP TX fault detection disabled on port 1\
 3 = SFP TX fault detection disabled on both ports

+After adding, modifying, or removing kernel module options update the initramfs image by running the following as root

+    update-initramfs -u -k all

 ### How to verify 2.5G link

 Use ethtool to verify the wan interface (ex. ens224f0)